 Meet Katarzyna Kowalczewska

-She worked at the Polish Ministry of Agriculture and Rural Development being involved in analyses of the reforms of the CAP (rural development, direct payments, cross compliance) and changes in agricultural sector due to various EU policies and global challenges.
-She was seconded to the European Commission, DG for Climate Action where she was responsible for actions related to mainstreaming climate objectives in the EU’s rural development programmes.
-She was also giving support for communicating to Member States and stakeholders and contents of the Commission’s proposal on Land Use, Land Use Change and Forestry (LULUCF) and LIFE climate action sub-programme.
+She has graduated from Wageningen University (Environmental Sciences) and Warsaw Agricultural University (Interfaculty Studies on Environmental Protection).
+During and after her Master studies, Katarzyna worked for eight years at the Polish Ministry of Agriculture and Rural Development, being involved in analyses of the reforms of the Common Agriculture Policy and changes in agricultural sector due to various EU policies and global challenges.
+In 2012-2013, she was seconded to the European Commission, DG for Climate Action where she was responsible for actions related to mainstreaming climate objectives in the EU’s rural development programmes, communicating of the Commission’s proposal on Land Use, Land Use Change and Forestry (LULUCF) and LIFE climate action

-She speaks Polish (native), English and German, learns Dutch and French.
+She speaks Polish (native), English and German, and learns Dutch.